OCR App for iPhone

 How OCR App Text Recognition Works

-When you scan a document, ScanLens runs a sophisticated processing pipeline that happens entirely on your iPhone:
+When you scan a document, ScanLens runs a text-recognition pipeline entirely on your iPhone:

 On-Device Processing